MusikAnimal/pageviews/README.md

 ## Compilation

 This first time around you'll need to install all node pacakges and dependencies with `npm install`.
+You'll also need to install [Composer](https://getcomposer.org/) and run `composer update`.

 ### Local
 Run `grunt pageviews` for the main pageviews app.
-To save time, you can run `grunt haml` to just compile the HAML files, or `grunt sass` to compile the SCSS.
+To save time, you can run `grunt sass` to just compile the SCSS.

-If you're only working with the JavaScript, and don't want to deal with Ruby dependencies (HAML, SASS), just run `grunt browserify`.
+If you're only working with the JavaScript, and don't want to deal with Ruby dependencies (SASS), just run `grunt browserify`.
 Then when you're done with your work run `grunt concat` and `grunt uglify` to make your code production-ready.

 ### Production
 Before making a pull request or pushing to master, remember to run `grunt production` so the assets are minified and concatenated.